Nanoparticles for drug delivery to the brain: Toxicity

 A study was performed to assess the toxicity effects of doxorubicin-loaded polymeric nanoparticle systems.
 It was found that doses up to 400 mg/kg of PBCA nanoparticles alone did not cause any toxic effects on the organism.
 These low toxicity effects can most likely be attributed to the controlled release and modified biodistribution of the drug due to the traits of the nanoparticle delivery system.
 Toxicity is a highly important factor and limit of drug delivery studies, and a major area of interest in research on nanoparticle delivery to the brain.

-Metal nanoparticles are associated with risks of neurotoxicity and cytotoxicity.
-These heavy metals generate reactive oxygen species, which causes oxidative stress and damages the cells' mitochondria and endoplasmic reticulum.
-This leads to further issues in cellular toxicity, such as damage to DNA and disruption of cellular pathways.
-Silver nanoparticles in particular have a higher degree of toxicity compared to other metal nanoparticles such as gold or iron.
-Silver nanoparticles can circulate through the body and accumulate easily in multiple organs, as discovered in a study on the silver nanoparticle distribution in rats.
-Traces of silver accumulated in the rats' lungs, spleen, kidney, liver, and brain after the nanoparticles were injected subcutaneously.
-In addition, silver nanoparticles generate more reactive oxygen species compared to other metals, which leads to an overall larger issue of toxicity.

 Research

 In the early 21st century, extensive research is occurring in the field of nanoparticle drug delivery systems to the brain.
 One of the common diseases being studied in neuroscience is Alzheimer's disease.
 Many studies have been done to show how nanoparticles can be used as a platform to deliver therapeutic drugs to these patients with the disease.
 A few Alzheimer's drugs that have been studied especially are rivastigmine, tacrine, quinoline, piperine, and curcumin.
 PBCA, chitosan, and PLGA nanoparticles were used as delivery systems for these drugs.
 Overall, the results from each drug injection with these nanoparticles showed remarkable improvements in the effects of the drug relative to non-nanoparticle delivery systems.
 This possibly suggests that nanoparticles could provide a promising solution to how these drugs could cross the BBB.
 One factor that still must be considered and accounted for is nanoparticle accumulation in the body.
 With long-term and frequent injections that are often required to treat chronic diseases such as Alzheimer's disease, polymeric nanoparticles could potentially build up in the body, causing undesirable effects.
 This area for concern would have to be further assessed to analyze these possible effects and to improve them.